Your study experience

-MBA student Travis Lovett wins the Young Indigenous Leader Scholarship offered by the Institute of Public Administration Australia (Victoria Division); the Business School hosts the 2017 VCE Business Forum; in France, a new cohort graduate from the LBS - Montpellier Business School joint program; the Business School runs the LBS/NORTH Link National Innovation Forum; five Sports Management degree students receive New Colombo Plan Mobility Program funding to undertake an internship with the Indian Premier League; and, two LBS students are 2017 AHRI Student Ambassadors; LBS hosts the 7th Behavioural Finance and Capital Markets Conference; a new cohort of Tourism and Hospitality students visit Vietnam; and Associate Professor Jennifer Laing is awarded the Emerging Scholar of Distinction for 2017 by the International Academy for the Study of Tourism.
+MBA student Travis Lovett wins the Young Indigenous Leader Scholarship offered by the Institute of Public Administration Australia (Victoria Division); the Business School hosts the 2017 VCE Business Forum; in France, a new cohort graduates from the LBS - Montpellier Business School joint program; the Business School runs the LBS/NORTH Link National Innovation Forum; five Sports Management degree students receive New Colombo Plan Mobility Program funding to undertake an internship with the Indian Premier League; two LBS students are 2017 AHRI Student Ambassadors; LBS hosts the 7th Behavioural Finance and Capital Markets Conference; a new cohort of Tourism and Hospitality students visit Vietnam; and Associate Professor Jennifer Laing is awarded the Emerging Scholar of Distinction for 2017 by the International Academy for the Study of Tourism.

-Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea competition grand final; the Business School hosts a successful start-up bootcamp with staff and PhD candidates being part of the My Big Idea Australia incubator team, training Australians to be positive change makers; and, LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; three PhD candidates host LBS' first Intellectual Climate Fund event, a workshop titled “Women’s Leadership in Business Schools: Opportunities and Challenges"; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.
+Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea Competition grand final; the Business School hosts a successful start-up boot camp with staff and PhD candidates being part of the My Big Idea Australia incubator team, training Australians to be positive change makers; LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; three PhD candidates host LBS' first Intellectual Climate Fund event, a workshop titled “Women’s Leadership in Business Schools: Opportunities and Challenges"; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.

-A single La Trobe Business School subject raises in excess of $100,000 for charity over ten years; The Vibe Collective, three LBS students in Albury-Wodonga, win the 2015 Big Idea competition; Event Project students organise 'Warriors against Cancer charity events; PhD student Hannah MacDougall is runner up in the 2015 3MT Competition; twenty-four Accounting students receive funding to undertake short-term study and work placements in Malaysia; Sports Management students participate in a 'PhD Showcase Event' for over 70 guests, including prospective PhD students; LBS students participate in a new internship opportunity with the Indian Premier League; in Vietnam a new cohort graduate from LBS programs delivered at Hanoi University; and, three La Trobe Bendigo students among those selected for the prestigious 2015 Bendigo and Adelaide Bank Graduate Program.
+A single La Trobe Business School subject raises in excess of $100,000 for charity over ten years; The Vibe Collective, three LBS students in Albury-Wodonga, win the 2015 Big Idea competition; Event Project students organise 'Warriors against Cancer charity events; PhD candidate Hannah MacDougall is finalist in the 2015 3MT Competition; twenty-four Accounting students receive funding to undertake short-term study and work placements in Malaysia; Sports Management students participate in a 'PhD Showcase Event' for over 70 guests; LBS students participate in a new internship opportunity with the Indian Premier League; in Vietnam a new cohort graduates from LBS programs delivered at Hanoi University; and, three La Trobe Bendigo students are among those selected for the prestigious 2015 Bendigo and Adelaide Bank Graduate Program.